peytoncordero/DRI25/text-analysis.md

 When we think of "research data," we often think of numbers, things that can be summarized, statisticized, summed/subtracted, multiplied/divided, and charted.

-In Data Ethics, we covered what data is, which can include text.
+In _Data Ethics_, we covered what data is, which can include text.
 Whether it's 'Moby Dick,' every romance novel written since 1750, or today's newspaper or Twitter feed, we can transform both written and spoken language into data that can be quantified and visualized.

 This workshop approaches text analysis similar to introductions to quantitative analysis, starting with text analysis equivalents of the basics like mean, median, and mode.